CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 You’ll lie awake with a curtain blocking the surgery itself—and you may feel some pressure, pushing and tugging as the doctor makes the incision and guides baby out.
 “You shouldn’t feel any pain,” Park says.

 Then comes the exciting moment: baby’s birth.
-You’ll probably hear his first cries right away.
-(Don’t let anyone tell you this will be anything other than amazing!)
-Baby’s cord will be cut, and he will be shown to you quickly before heading off to a warmer in the room—that’s because baby needs to be assessed and stabilized, and you need to be sewn up and able to sit up before you can hold him.
-The time will come soon for you to meet—and you’ll have tons of time together after that.
+If baby’s doing well, they’ll be shown to you quickly before heading off to a warmer in the room—that’s because baby needs to be assessed and stabilized, and you need to be sewn up and able to sit up before you can hold them.
+The time will come soon for you to meet!

 In the recovery room